dialoguemd/covid-19/src/regions/ca/info/ca-qc/reporting.md

 To remind people who are returning to the country of these obligations, police checkpoints will be established near the US border.

 It should be noted that businesses that deliver goods from abroad in Québec do not have to ask their employees to temporarily self-isolate.

-Individuals who are returning from outside Canada and are in self-isolation at home must abide by the advice indicated [here](https://www.quebec.ca/en/health/health-issues/a-z/2019-coronavirus/instructions-directives/).

 [Source](https://www.quebec.ca/en/health/health-issues/a-z/2019-coronavirus/instructions-for-travellers-covid19/)